If there's a reason you can't travel, we'll transfer

 The Tab - News on all things Cardiff as well as hilarious stories and trends from across the web.

 You’d be hard pressed to find a location more suited than a Cardiff stag do experience despite being Europe’s youngest capital.
 In fact, we really couldn’t have planned a city any better for the occasion ourselves (and planning is what we do!).
 Culture and entertainment sit side by side in this rocking metropolis, with a full complement of great nights out and action packed activities with plenty of scenery that most gentlemen on a night out will like the look of.
 With great accommodation putting you in the heart of the capital’s electric atmosphere, and a mere stone’s throw from the classy waterfront of the Bay, we’re ready to help you get the most out of your stag weekend.
-Send a brief now.

 Cited as one of the UK’s top ten destinations, if you’re seeking the perfect city to play host, Cardiff certainly holds its own as one of the front runners.
 It's a vibrant party scene by night and an adventure playground by day.
 For the thrill seekers among you the facilities for outdoor pursuits really are second to none, with rapids and rally tracks ready to test even the strongest of nerves.
-For those planning to take full advantage of the fantastic nightlife on offer, we have a range of hotels across the ratings that place you right in amongst the action.
+For those planning to take full advantage of the fantastic stag do nightlife in Cardiff, we have a range of hotels across the ratings that place you right in amongst the action.

 In short, however diverse the tastes of your group, and whatever the budget, a stag do in Cardiff will tick all the right boxes.